Rangitīkei River: Bridges

 The Springvale Suspension Bridge crosses the Rangitīkei River on the Taihape–Napier Road (known as the Gentle Annie).
-It is located on the Ngamatea Plateau in the district of Ngamahanga, 41 km north–east of Taihape and 111 km west of Napier.
-It was built to support farming which increased in the inland Patea region after World War I and the need to transport stock and wool to the port at Napier.
+It is located on the Ngamatea Plateau in the district of Ngamahanga, 41 km north-east of Taihape and 111 km west of Napier.
+It was built to support farming, which increased in the Inland Pātea region after World War I, and the need to transport stock and wool to the port at Napier.
 The bridge was designed by Rangitīkei County engineer Sydney Mair and built by William Salt.
 Construction commenced in 1923, the bridge opened in 1925 and it was known as the Rangitīkei Bridge or Erewhon Bridge after the name of the farming block.
 The name Springvale came from the nearby sheep farm.

-The bridge was replaced by the nearby Callender–Hamilton bridge in 1970 as it was no longer able to carry heavy trucks.
-As an early example of a suspension bridge with reinforced concrete towers its importance in engineering heritage was recognised by Heritage New Zealand designating it as a Category II historic site.
+A new Callender–Hamilton bridge was built nearby in 1970, as the suspension bridge was no longer able to carry heavy trucks.
+As an early example of a suspension bridge with reinforced concrete towers its importance in engineering heritage was recognised by Heritage New Zealand, who designated it as a Category II historic site and preserved it.
 The bridge has a span of 61m supported by 7m high concrete towers at either end.
 The deck is made of wood and at 2.4m wide is a single lane.